-(2) Distant site provider billing.
+(3) Distant site provider billing.

-When billing for telemedicine services, the distant site provider must:
+- (a) When billing for telemedicine services, the distant site provider must: - (aA) Use the place of service (POS) code "02"; and - (bB) Use modifier 95 to identify the service as a synchronous medical service rendered via a real-time interactive audio and video telecommunications system. - (b) When billing for telehealth services other than telemedicine services, the distant site provider: - (A) Must use the POS code "02"; and - (B) May not use modifier 95.

-- (a) Use the place of service (POS) code "02"; and - (b) Use modifier 95 to identify the service as a synchronous medical service rendered via a real-time interactive audio and video telecommunications system.
+(34) Originating site billing.

-(3) Originating site billing.
+When billing for telehealth services, The the originating site may charge a facility fee using HCPCS code O3014, if the site is:

-The originating site may charge a facility fee using HCPCS code Q3014, if the site is:
+(a) The office of a physician or practitioner; or

-- (a) The office of a physician or practitioner; or - (b) A health care facility including but not limited to a hospital, rural health clinic, skilled nursing facility, or community mental health center.
+(b) A health care facility including but not limited to a hospital, rural health clinic, skilled nursing facility, or community mental health center.

-(4) Payment.
+(45) Payment.